 This attitude toward money is a barrier to successful selling and indeed successful business building.
 I suggest you make it clear early in the process that you are in the business of providing your goods or services for sale and ascertain from your prospect if they are potentially willing to buy from you if they like what you are offering.

 If you are squeamish about “selling” or the idea of being a “seller” of goods or services, I suggest you consider this.
 You have a product that is presumably of value which has the potential to improve an individual’s life or business.
 People cannot experience that value until you share it with them.
+Perhaps just serve more people, check out Click Funnels, they will help you with your sales funnel.

 You have costs associated with producing your product, and in order to survive and prosper you need to add a premium over and above your cost.
 That premium is your profit – – which also is not a dirty word.